Stephen Hammond’s voting in Parliament

 1 vote for, 4 votes against, 1 absence, between 2010–2016

 Almost always voted for increasing the rate of VAT Show votes

 20 votes for, 5 votes against, 2 absences, between 2008–2019

 Generally voted for greater restrictions on campaigning by third parties, such as charities, during elections Show votes

 8 votes for, 0 votes against, 4 absences, between 2013–2016

 We have lots more plain English analysis of Stephen Hammond’s voting record on issues like health, welfare, taxation and more.
 Visit Stephen Hammond’s full vote analysis page for more.

-Conservative MP for Wimbledon
+Independent MP for Wimbledon

 Entered the House of Commons on 5 May 2005 — General election